adilrakhimbekov2026-star/Egypt_Estate_Analysis/README.md

 ## Project overview

 This repository contains a small project for cleaning, exploring and predicting housing prices in Egypt using polynomial Ridge regression.
+The project was created as part of my process of learning and practicing correlation–regression analysis techniques on real data.

 ### 1. Data preprocessing
 - Extract city names from unstructured `location` text.